henrywu2019/BentoML/DEVELOPMENT.md

 $ tox -e py36
 ```

-## Run BentoML with verbose/debug logging
+## Run Kappa with verbose/debug logging

-Add the following lines to the Python code that invokes BentoML:
+Add the following lines to the Python code that invokes Kappa:

 ```python
 from bentoml.configuration import set_debug_mode